hydraulic-software/conveyor/guidebook/docs/configs/linux.md

 **`app.linux.ignore-dangling-dependencies`** If your package contains shared libraries that have dependencies which can't be found in the target distribution, a warning will be generated during the build.
 You can add the names of the needed shared libraries here (e.g. `[libfoo{,-extras}.so.2]`) to silence these warnings.

-**`app.linux.debian.distribution.name`** Short name of the distro to target, defaults to  `jammy` for [*Jammy Jellyfish*](https://releases.ubuntu.com/jammy/).
-Before compatibility level 10 the default was `focal`.
+**`app.linux.debian.distribution.name`** Short name of the distro to target, defaults to  `focal` for [*Focal Fossa*](https://releases.ubuntu.com/focal/), which was released in 2020 and is an LTS release supported until 2025.
 This controls how ELF library names are mapped to packages.
+You can make packages targeting other Debian-derived distributions by adjusting this and potentially the mirrors list.

 **`app.linux.debian.distribution.mirrors`** List of mirrors of the distro, defaults to `["http://archive.ubuntu.com/ubuntu/"]`.